Devvz/docker-pterodactyl/README.md

 1) Does Container1 (pterodb) and Container2 (pterophp) need a link so they can communicate with one another?
 We configured a link from Container3 (pteroweb) to the other two containers, but nothing to allow those two to communicate with one another.
 2) We're supposed to be changing directory to /var/www/pterodactyl/html as this is where the panel itself is to be installed.
 Do I need to reference this directory somewhere (either in the Dockerfile or the image)?
 3) The `yum install openssl-devel` command from the installation instructions - where does this need to be executed?
+4) The database configuration (https://docs.pterodactyl.io/docs/installing-1), is this local to the Pterodactyl container or is this utilizing mariadb?